matn7/CS-Notes/src/main/java/persistence/README.md

 // ...
 ```

-`Like` : checks if a specified string matches a specified pattern. <br/>
+- `Like` : checks if a specified string matches a specified pattern.
-`%` : wildcard a substitute for zero or more characters
+- `%` : wildcard a substitute for zero or more characters.

 ### Native SQL Query